unused/ruby-ftw/slides.md

 ![](./media/rubocop.png)

 <!--
-When you've spent some time with ruby, it's time to meet its widely used static code analyzer RuboCop.
+When you've spent some time with Ruby, it is time to meet its widely used static code analyzer RuboCop.
 This tool will help you to use and understand best practices from the Ruby community.
 For me it took quite some time to stop hating this tool and get the value behind, so don't give up easily.
 -->

 # Slides, Code, Contact - Thanks a lot for Joining!!!